dotnet/orleans/src/Documentation/implementation/streams_implementation/azure_queue_streams.md

 ### Example

-We assume a system with this characteristics:
+Assuming a system with this characteristics:

 * 100 streams,
 * 10 queues,